KURUMBA Tomb Figure

 - Stone Over Wood: While most West African art is carved from wood, these early cultures used dense laterite and granite to forge an unbreakable, eternal link between their ancestors and the territory.
 In a landscape where wood inevitably succumbs to termites and decay, the choice of stone was a deliberate act of permanence.

-2. Radical Abstraction
+2. Radical abstraction

 This figure relies on extreme reduction.